November 16, 2021 - 12 min read

 In addition to being flashpoints for malicious behavior, the most common criticisms levied against DeFi oracles come from one of two angles: consensus issues within the oracle protocols, and issues with deviating spot prices and slippage.
 These two criticisms are important to comprehend as DeFi oracle developers set goals which are universally preferable for all stakeholders involved in perpetuity, including retail end-users.
-An emphasis here is placed on the word ‘perpetuity’ as certain consensus and governance models, at the base or oracle layers, lend themselves to the formation of node oligarchies over time while others provide a more even playing field.
+An emphasis here is placed on the word ‘perpetuity’ as certain consensus models lend themselves to the formation of validator node oligarchies over time while others provide more even playing fields.

 However, oracles pose a third and more profound risk to the entire DeFi space in that an exploit might trigger devastating cascade effects which could ripple across financial markets more broadly.
 While financial contagions have been witnessed in traditional banking and financial markets, we have yet to truly see a DeFi collapse outside of a few isolated instances.
 Nevertheless, even temporary failures in DeFi protocols to properly collateralize debts, handle liquidity crises, or manage counterparty risks could result in a cascading crypto collapse that spreads across dApps or perhaps worse, across chains.